 Teaching Beyond the Gender Binary in the University Classroom

-by Brielle Harbin, CFT Senior Graduate Teaching Fellow, 2015-20161 Updated by Leah Marion Roberts, Graduate Teaching Fellow 2019-2020, in collaboration with Roberta Nelson and Chris Purcell at the Office for LGBTQI Life
+by Brielle Harbin, CFT Senior Graduate Teaching Fellow, 2015-20161 Updated to reflect current language about, understandings of, and recommendations related to moving beyond the gender binary in the classroom by Leah Marion Roberts, Graduate Teaching Fellow 2019-2020, in collaboration with Roberta Nelson and Chris Purcell at the Office for LGBTQI Life, and Dr. Brielle Harbin2

 In recent years, students on campuses across the country have become increasingly vocal in resisting binary thinking with respect to gender identity and expression.
 In an editorial that appeared in the Chronicle of Higher Education, Schmalz (2015) interviewed a dozen Lesbian, Gay, Bisexual, Transgender, Queer plus (LGBTQ+) students, many of whom identified as gender fluid, genderqueer, gender non-conforming, transgender, and/or non-binary, and found these students experience a great amount of anxiety and frustration.
 Several students expressed fear of instructors and staff misgendering them or committing other microaggressions.
 They described their anxiety about being “outed” by professors in their classes and being forced to “come out” every semester when they must talk with faculty about their names or pronouns.
 One student shared, “Every day it’s scary to just be in class, not knowing what people are going to say” (Schmalz 2015).
 Another student explained: